BlenderHQ/bhqab/docs/source/index.rst

 BlenderHQ Addon Base API
 ================================================

-The design of the module is aimed at unifying the important functions used in several add-ons for the Blender 2.8+ series.
+The main purpose of the module is to unify some functionality used in several add-ons for Blender.
+This simplifies the model of maintenance and support of these addons.

 Addon Maintenance
 ================================================